francescodc87/ipaPy2/README.md

-Some data processing pipelines already have a isotope mapping function and the user can used them as long as they organise the data in the correct format
+Some data processing pipelines already have an isotope mapping function and the user can use them as long as they organise the data in the correct format.

 **2. Compute all adducts**

-The second step of the pipeline consists in the calculation of all possible adducts that could be generated by the compounds included in the database.
+The second step of the pipeline consists in the calculation of all possible adducts that could be formed by the compounds included in the database.
 This is done by the function compute_all_adducts().
 This function comes with a very detailed help.